tunix/digitalocean-dyndns/README.md

 * **DOMAIN:** The domain your subdomain is registered at. (i.e. `foo.com` for `home.foo.com`)
 * **NAME:** Subdomain to use. (name in A record) (i.e. `home` for `home.foo.com`).
 Multiple subdomains must be separated by semicolons `;`
 * **SLEEP_INTERVAL:** Polling time in seconds. (default: 300)
+* **REMOVE_DUPLICATES:** If set to `"true"`, removes extra DNS records if more than one A record is found on a subdomain. *Note that if this is not enabled, the script will NOT update subdomains with more than one A record* (default: false)

 ### Docker (Recommended)